 The Strad

 American String Teacher

 International Musician

 Early Music

 Orchestra Canada

 Historical Performance

 For holdings and the call numbers of these and other periodicals consult the Western Libraries Catalogue - www.lib.uwo.ca.
-See the related Music Library print handout: Periodical Literature and also How Do I Find Articles? available online via this url:
+Remember to use a "Journal Title" search.